 - If you need to request a medical article via inter-library loan and there is a lending charge, New York State will cover the charge through the Medical Information Services Program (MISP).
 Complete this form to make a request.

-- These resources are organized for libraries and their patrons in the eight counties served by Southeastern New York Library Resources Council (Rockland, Orange, Ulster, Sullivan, Greene, Westchester, Putnam, Dutchess), but they could be used by other libraries.
+- These resources are organized for libraries and their patrons in the eight counties served by Southeastern New York Library Resources Council (Rockland, Orange, Ulster, Sullivan, Greene, Columbia, Dutchess, Putnam), but they could be used by other libraries.

 - The page for hospital libraries links to resources written for doctors, nurses, and other front-line healthcare workers, but anyone can read them.